Ending Child Maltreatment

 All Of Our Dignity

-It would be impossible to forget Antonio.
-His abandonment and isolation had been so complete, nobody even knew how old he was.
-We guessed about 8 or 9.
+I will never forget Antonio.
+His abandonment and isolation was so complete, nobody knew how old he was.
+We guessed 8 or 9.
 He lay in a cot, lifeless and listless in a dark corner.
-The lack of animation was the not the outcome of his severe disability and blindness but rather caused by extreme neglect.
+The lack of animation wasn’t an outcome of severe disability and blindness but of extreme neglect.
 The institution “housed” around 150 adults and children.
-It reaked of human waste and human disregard.
+It wreaked of human waste and human disregard.

-My index finger gently brushed against his palm and he gripped it tightly as his face broke into semi-toothless smile.
-He had lived a life cut adrift from love, attention or even basic human acknowledgment .
+I gently brushed my index finger against his palm and he responded with a tight grip as his face broke into a toothless smile.
+His entire life had been lived adrift from love, attention or even basic human acknowledgment .

-The plan was knocked off script when locals in the town of Timjanik angrily refused a mayor’s request to accommodate some of the children .
-We went there with the minister to find out why.
-On arrival, we sustained a three hour volley of abuse and hostility from several hundred protesters.
+The plan was knocked off script when locals in the town of Timjanik protested a mayor’s request to accommodate a small group home .
+When we travelled to Timjanik, along with the minister of social welfare, to find out why, we were confronted with a three hour volley of abuse and hostility from several hundred protesters.
 There was violence in the air.
-People watching this back in the capital on livestream were horrified.
-Pundits, influencers and activists began lambasting the protesters as primitive, callous and hillbilly.
+People watching this back in the capital on live news were horrified.
+Urban influencers began lambasting the protesters as primitive, callous and hillbilly.

 But why did these two different forms of deprivation and abandonment compete with each other?
-Broadly speaking there are three catastrophic burdens in childhood that drive lifelong inequality:
+Besides humanitarian crisis, there are three catastrophic burdens in childhood that drive lifelong inequality:

 1. Discrimination or Exclusion based on race, gender or disability for example.
 It creates barriers that exclude one from opportunities, justice and often the basic safety that others take for granted.